peter7cole/discordjs-bot/README.md

 - **1.0.1**
   - Implemented Kick and Ban commands with the `$` prefix
 - **1.0.2**
-  - Implemented role management via reactions with use of Partials,
+  - Implemented role management via reactions with use of Partials
   - Implemented an Announce command with `@` functionality

 ## Dependencies